zerenxyz/hanzeguru/docs/banking/dutch-banks.md

 style="height: 250px;width: 100%; object-fit: cover;object-position: top;border-radius: 10px"
 />

-If you're going to live in the Ntherlands, you will need to own a Dutch bank account!
+If you're going to live in the Netherlands, you will need to own a Dutch bank account!
 Fortunately, there are plenty of options to choose from and all of them provide student accounts.
 You will find a list of some of the popular Dutch banks below, with links to their corresponding websites.

 Remember, you will need your BSN first before opening an account in any bank.
 [Click here](../groningen/address-registration.md) for more information on that.